A. Israel and the remnant of grace.

 For I also am an Israelite, of the seed of Abraham, of the tribe of Benjamin.

 a.
-I also am an Israelite: The fact that Paul has come to faith in Jesus as Messiah proves there are some Jews who have been chosen by God and who have embraced the gospel.
+I also am an Israelite: Paul’s faith in Jesus as the Messiah proved there were some Jews chosen by God who embraced the gospel.

 b.
 I also: Whenever we want evidence of God’s work, we could and should look to our own life first.
 This is what Paul did and what we should do.